Carlsen Verlag: Publisher offices

 In 2021 Verlag applied to convert rooms of a former turning plant into the Verlag campus in Hamburg-Ottensen.

-Allegations of Racism
+Allegations of racism

 In 2020 Carlsen Verlag published the children's book Ein Corona-Regenbogen fuer Anna und Moritz (A Corona Rainbow for Anna and Moritz).
 In the book the grade-schooler brings up the topic of the COVID-19 pandemic, saying: "The virus comes from China and it has spread around the entire world."
-At the start of March 2021, the Chinese consulate general in Hamburg issued a warning on it´s website to Chinese people living in Germany about an "inappropriate depiction" in a kids' book and about "provocations, discrimination and hate".
-As a result, Carlsen was confronted with massive allegations of racism through e-mails and social media.
+At the start of March 2021, the Chinese consulate general in Hamburg issued a warning on its website to Chinese people living in Germany about an "inappropriate depiction" in a kids' book and about "provocations, discrimination and hate".
+As a result, Carlsen was confronted with allegations of racism through e-mails and social media.
 Amazon also featured negative reviews of books with racist allegations.
 On March 5, 2021, Carlsen Verlag apologized for "how readers' feelings were hurt by the phrasing", stopping the sales of the books with immediate effects.
 The incident was reported internationally.